 A member may be disqualified from membership for conduct detrimental to the Club at the discretion of the Executive Board.
-In the event that any member is expelled, the expelled club member shall forfeit her fee.
+If any member is expelled, the expelled club member shall forfeit her fee.

-In the event that a member should be banned from the Mill Woods Golf Course by MCARFA, that member shall automatically be expelled from the ladies club and forfeit representation in the Mill Woods Ladies Golf Club.
+If a member should be banned from the Mill Woods Golf Course by MCARFA, that member shall automatically be expelled from the ladies club and forfeit representation in the Mill Woods Ladies Golf Club.
 The expelled club member shall also forfeit her fee.